jahrik/homelab-ark/GHOST_README.md

         volumes:
           - /data/jenkins:/var/jenkins_home

-This stack is deployed manually, with the following command.
+This stack is deployed manually, with the following commands.

+    sudo mkdir -p /data/jenkins
     docker stack deploy -c jenkins-stack.yml jenkins

 Follow the logs as it builds